Denshikobo-Life/bcmlib_for_java/README.md

 ## Other Infomation

-Pleas see index.html at doxy_bcmlib_for_java/html/
+Pleas see two index.html at doxy_bcmlib_for_java/html/
+and bcm2835_for_java/html
-(It will create at Installation )
+(It will create at "make doc" operation )